 The discovery endpoint, used in multi-tenant configurations to support multiple issuers per host.

 The end session endpoint called by the flow orchestration service to initiate the logout flow.

-OAuth 2 and OpenID Connect services
+OAuth 2 and OpenID Connect

 The OAuth 2 framework defines several methods by which a client can obtain authorization to access protected resources using an access token.
 The access token represents authorization granted to the client for a set of scopes.
 Scopes are string identifiers understood by both the authorization server and the resource server to represent the specific boundaries of access.
 The client can use the access token as a credential for accessing data on a resource server.

 Access tokens are credential strings that represent authorization to access a protected resource.
 Client applications obtain access tokens by making OAuth 2 or OpenID Connect requests to an authorization server, and resource servers require clients to authenticate using access tokens.

 Access tokens are obtained from the token endpoint (when using the client credentials grant type) or from the authorization endpoint (when using the implicit grant type).
 Access tokens are typically granted on behalf of a specific authenticated user.
 (Tokens granted directly to applications are called application tokens.)